Kishore-1803/Bridging-Correlation-and-Causation-An-Explainable-ML-Approach/README.md

 ## Overview

-An machine learning project that predicts insurance costs using both traditional and **causal-informed** modeling approaches.
+An machine learning project that predicts using both traditional and **causal-informed** modeling approaches.
 The project emphasizes **explainability** and **trust**, leveraging causal inference, SHAP analysis, and interactive visualizations to help users understand not just the predictions, but the reasons behind them.

 ---